rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 3. [Situations that do not require minimization](#do-not-remove-changes-in-the-following-situations)
 4. [Examples of non-minimized vs. minimized patches](#examples-of-non-minimized-vs-minimized-patches)

-Note: Please refer to the [Bug-Mining README](https://github.com/rjust/defects4j/blob/master/framework/bug-mining/README.md) for instructions on the full bug mining process, including the basic process of patch minimization.
+Note: The top-level [Bug-Mining README](https://github.com/rjust/defects4j/blob/master/framework/bug-mining/README.md) outlines the entire bug-mining process and describes when and how patch minimization should be performed.

-## Properties of ideal minimized patches0
+## Properties of ideal minimized patches

 #### Overall, a minimized patch is expected to have the following properties:
 1. [Excludes all refactoring changes](#1-refactoring-should-be-removed)